AndrewTweddle/EntelectChallenge2013/README.md

 7. AndrewTweddle.BattleCity.Core.UnitTests - contains a small number of unit tests

-    a.
-Typically unit testing isn't ideal for performance-sensitive code such as an AI algorithm as it leads to many extra method calls.
+    1. Typically unit testing isn't ideal for performance-sensitive code such as an AI algorithm as it leads to many extra method calls.
-    b.
-NUnit is assumed to be the unit testing framework.
+    2. NUnit is assumed to be the unit testing framework.
-    c.
-There is only one unit test file currently.
-       This was used for testing the circular buffer data structure used as a BFS queue by the shortest path algorithm.
+    3. There is only one unit test file currently.This was used for testing the circular buffer data structure used as a BFS queue by the shortest path algorithm.

 8. AndrewTweddle.BattleCity.Core.Experimental
     - a command line application for testing performance of various algorithms

-    a.
-This was structured like a home-grown unit test application.
+    1. This was structured like a home-grown unit test application.
-    b.
-It runs a variety of algorithms and saves the console output to a file, so that changes in performance data can be easily tracked by doing a text diff of the files.
+    2. It runs a variety of algorithms and saves the console output to a file, so that changes in performance data can be easily tracked by doing a text diff of the files.
-    c.
-The folder path for this file is currently hard-coded into the application at:
+    3. The folder path for this file is currently hard-coded into the application at:

         C:\Competitions\EntelectChallenge2013\temp\PerformanceStats\PerfStats_{DateAndTime}.txt

-	d.
-The path to the JSON file generated by the Entelect test harness is also hard-coded to:
+	4. The path to the JSON file generated by the Entelect test harness is also hard-coded to:

 		C:\Competitions\EntelectChallenge2013\Harnesses\TestHarnessBeta\harness\boards\board.txt

-	e.
-The path to generate a bitmap image of the board is hard-coded to:
+	5. The path to generate a bitmap image of the board is hard-coded to:

 		c:\Competitions\EntelectChallenge2013\temp\board.bmp

-	f.
-The SegmentStateMatrixTester class hard-codes the location of a variety of board images which it generates (typically with overlays to show the calculation results).
+	6. The SegmentStateMatrixTester class hard-codes the location of a variety of board images which it generates (typically with overlays to show the calculation results).

     TODO: Remove hard-coding by adding command line parameters for the output folder path and the test harness path.